 Serve the chocolate mud cake with homemade whipped cream or vanilla ice cream for an extra special treat.

 Store any leftover mud cake in an airtight container (or covered with plastic wrap), either refrigerated for 5-6 days or at room temperature for 3-4 days.
-It can also be frozen, wrapped tightly in plastic wrap, and then aluminum foil for up to 3 months.
+You can freeze it by wrapping it tightly in plastic wrap and then in aluminum foil.
+Store frozen for up to 3 months.

 Recipe FAQ’s

-An Australian mud cake is a type of chocolate cake known for its dense and moist texture.
+An Australian mud cake features a dense and moist texture, making it a distinctive type of chocolate cake.
 It’s one of the most popular cakes in Australia, and thanks to the internet and food bloggers, it has slowly spread to the rest of the world.

 It’s called a mud cake because of its moist, dense texture that somewhat resembles the consistency of wet mud.